 In a reachability probability problem, one wants to compute the probability p to reach a final state s+, from the initial state s0 of a given model.
-When the size of the model becomes too large for numerical analysis and when the probability of interest p is too small for direct statistical simulation, rare event acceleration methods become necessary.
+When the size of the model becomes too large for numerical analysis and when the probability of interest p is too small for direct statistical simulations, rare event acceleration methods become necessary.
 A possible approach to tackle this problem is to build an importance sampling scheme for which a statistical simulation becomes possible.
 In order to be useful, this importance sampling has to be built carefully to ensure a reduction of the variance.
-In [16,17] a method to to produce suche an importrance sampling is described.
-This approache have been implemented in Cosmos and have been succesfully applied to waiting queue example as well as a biological case study [9,12].
+In [16,17] a method to produce such an importance sampling is described.
+This approach has been implemented in Cosmos and have been successfully applied to waiting queue example as well as a biological case study [9,12].